 Range of Motion

 Moving your muscles through their full range of motion helps keep you flexible.
-Flexibility exercises should only be done after you have warmed up your muscles.
+Warm up your muscles with dynamic stretches.
 Give yourself a 10-minute warm-up and a 10-minute cool down.

 Gentle stretching will encourage good posture and ensure that your spine is in its neutral position.
 Strengthening your lower abdominal and back muscles will help you have that optimal neutral spine position.